ashishsaud2025/latex-cowrite/README.md

 * A **demo** project is seeded automatically the first time you run the app, so the UI never opens empty.
 * Use the project dropdown in the header to switch between projects, and **+ Project** to create a new one (it's seeded with an empty `main.tex`).
 * The file tree on the left shows the whole folder layout for the active project.
 Click a file to open it; click a folder to expand/collapse it.
+* Collaborator profile icons appear in the header while others are connected to the project.
+Click a profile to follow that collaborator; your editor opens the same files and follows their cursor and scroll position.
+Left-click inside the editor to stop following.
 * **+ File** / **+ Folder** create a new entry at a path you type (e.g. `sections/results.tex` or `figures`), including any missing parent folders.
 * Only recognized text files are editable in the browser: `.tex .bib .cls .sty .txt .md .json .yml .yaml .log`.
 Anything else (images, existing PDFs, etc.) still shows in the tree so the layout is visible, but isn't opened as text.
 * **Compile** always builds `main.tex` if one exists at the project's top level, otherwise the first `.tex` file it finds there.
 There's no per-file "set as main" yet, see Roadmap.
 * You can also add files to a project directly on disk (drag a folder into `projects/your-project/`), the tree picks up anything there on next load, no restart needed.
+* When you switch files, a dirty active file is saved automatically.
+If saving fails, navigation is canceled so edits are not lost.

 ## Project settings and shared undo history